VictuarVi/PoliMi-PhD-Thesis/README.md

 ## Usage 🖋

-You can either use this template in the webapp or, from the CLI, import it with:
+You can either use this template in the webapp by clicking on "Create project in webapp" or, from the CLI, run:

 ```shell
 typst init @preview/elegant-polimi-thesis:0.1.2
 ```

+I'd also recommend to use the `--pdf-standard a-3u` flag ([see more](https://typst.app/docs/reference/pdf/#pdf-standards)).

 To get started: